HUMERUS ANATOMY

 • Distal epiphysis (lower end)

-• Forms part of the shoulder joint and elbow joint
+• Forms part of your shoulder joint and elbow joint

-• Plays a crucial role in arm movement
+• Plays a crucial role in your arm movement

 PROXIMAL EPIPHYSIS (UPPER END)